Matrix Completion via Max-Norm Constrained Optimization: Introduction

 The remainder of the paper is organized as follows.
 After introducing basic notation and definitions, Section \ref{notation.sec} collects a few useful results on the max-norm, trace-norm and Rademacher complexity that will be needed in the rest of the paper.
 Section \ref{main.sec} introduces the model and the estimation procedure and then investigates the theoretical properties of the estimator.
 Both minimax upper and lower bounds are given.
 The results show that the max-norm constrained minimization method achieves the optimal rate of convergence over the parameter space.
 Comparison with past work is also given.
 Computation and implementation issues are discussed in Section \ref{implementation.sec}.
-The proofs of the main results and key technical lemmas are given in Section \ref{proof.sec}.
+A brief discussion is given in Section~\ref{disc.sec}, and the proofs of the main results and key technical lemmas are placed in Section \ref{proof.sec}.